callumelder/PatternAnalysisReport/recognition/VisualTransformer_46420361/README.md

 More generally speaking, Vision Transformers have many use cases such as object detection, segmentation, image classification and action recognition.

-In comparison to convolutional neural networks (CNNs), Vision Transformers are able to outperform them when contextual understanding is crucial in the task at hand.
+In comparison to convolutional neural networks (CNNs), Vision Transformers are able to outperform them when contextual understanding is crucial in the task at hand and there are large amounts of training data.

 ## Preprocessing
 ### Normalization